-ESA is a benefit for people aged between 16 and state pension age, who have a health condition or impairment that makes it difficult or impossible for them to work.
+ESA is a continuing benefit for people aged between 16 and state pension age, who have a health condition or impairment that makes it difficult or impossible for them to work.
+Income-related ESA,

-Whether you are eligible or not for either sort of ESA is decided by a Work Capability Assessment.
-This will look at how your health condition or disability affects your ability to carry out a range of everyday activities.
+Whether you are eligible or not for the UC Element or “new style” ESA is decided by a Work Capability Assessment.
+This looks at how your health condition or disability affects your ability to carry out a range of everyday activities.

 This assessment is carried out using information you provided on the ESA50 form and, in most cases, a face-to-face assessment by a ‘healthcare professional’ working for a private company called Maximus, contracted to DWP.